ktaylor63/southeast/site/content/wildlife/fishes/sicklefin-redhorse.md

 ---
 title: 'Sicklefin redhorse'
 scientific: 'Moxostoma sp.'
+description: 'The sicklefin redhorse, a freshwater fish, can grow to 25 inches long.
+It has a sickle-shaped back fin that is olive-colored, sometimes partly red.
+Its body is also olive, with a coppery or brassy sheen; its lower fins are primarily dusky to dark, often tinted yellow or orange and pale edged; the tail fin is mostly red.'
 type: species-profile
 js: /js/species-profile.js
 aliases:
     - /wildlife/fish/sicklefin-redhorse
     - /species/fish/sicklefin-redhorse
     - /species/fishes/sicklefin-redhorse
-tags:
-    - 'Sicklefin redhorse'
-    - Fish
-    - 'North Carolina'
-    - Georgia
-    - 'At-Risk Species'
-    - Asheville Ecological Services Field Office
 hero:
     link: 'https://flic.kr/p/paZsUy'
     name: sicklefin-redhorse.jpg
     alt: 'A biologist holding a yellow/brown fish on a river bank in front of a dam'
     caption: 'North Carolina Biologist with Sicklefin redhorse.
 Photo: Mark Cantrell, USFWS.'
     position: 'bottom right'
-description: 'The sicklefin redhorse, a freshwater fish, can grow to 25 inches long.
-It has a sickle-shaped back fin that is olive-colored, sometimes partly red.
-Its body is also olive, with a coppery or brassy sheen; its lower fins are primarily dusky to dark, often tinted yellow or orange and pale edged; the tail fin is mostly red.'
-updated: 'November 2nd, 2016'
+tags:
+    - 'Asheville Ecological Services Field Office'
+    - 'At-Risk Species'
+    - Fish
+    - Georgia
+    - 'North Carolina'
+    - 'Sicklefin Redhorse'
+    - 'Warm Springs National Fish Hatchery'
+updated: 'August 23rd, 2018'
 ---

 - Taxa: Fish